coldtype/coldtype/docs/tutorials/animation.rst

     a

-Once you do an `a` command, jump to the viewer app and hit the space bar to preview the animation in real time at the correct frame rate.
+Once you do an `a` command, jump to the viewer app and hit ``shift+space`` (i.e. the spacebar) to preview the animation in real time at the correct frame rate, using the cached frames.

 Jumping to Adobe
 ----------------